dosoudil/maven-repository-builder/README.md

     **artifact-sources**) then the items from the included file will be added before and after for high and low priority includes respectively.
 Neither of them is required.
 *   **excluded-gav-patterns-ref** - list of references to files with list of top GAV patterns to be excluded, every GAV pattern should be on separate line.
 Stars are allowed to represent any string.
+To use regular expressions prefix the expression with "r" and enclose it in slashes ("r/regular-expression/").
 Not required.
 *   **excluded-repositories** - list of repository URLs which will be searched for any artifact found in specified artifact sources and when found, the artifact will be disposed.
 Not required.
 *   **single-version** - flag to forbid multiple versions of one groupId:artifactId, there can be allowed multiple